peiffer-innovations/automated_testing_framework_plugin_images/documentation/STEPS.md

 **How it Works**

 1. Loads the appropriate golden image.
+2. Immediately passes if the `disable_screen_shots` or `disable_golden_images` variable on the `TestController` is `true`.
+Continues otherwise.
-2. Compates the golden image to an image from the current `TestReport`.
+3. Compates the golden image to an image from the current `TestReport`.
-3. Fails if the current image cannot be located.
+4. Fails if the current image cannot be located.
-4. Fails if it cannot load the golden image and `failWhenGoldenMissing` is `true` or omitted.
+5. Fails if it cannot load the golden image and `failWhenGoldenMissing` is `true` or omitted.
-5. Fails if the golden image has more than `allowedDelta` percentage (0 to 1 based) pixels that are different.
+6. Fails if the golden image has more than `allowedDelta` percentage (0 to 1 based) pixels that are different.

 **Example**